jphong125/stellaapic/Writerside/topics/Session-Expired.md

-# Session Expired  (Reserved for future development)
+# Session Expired

 ## Overview

-Using this method the Lucky Monaco system will notify Casino Operator that player’s session has expired in Lucky Monaco system due to long inactivity or game closing.
+Using this method the Stella system will notify Casino Operator that player’s session has expired in Stella system due to long inactivity or game closing.

 The method is optional and is not sent to the Casino Operator by default.
-In case Casino Operator needs this method to be sent, they should ask the Lucky Monaco’s team member when performing the integration.
+In case Casino Operator needs this method to be sent, they should ask the Stella’s team member when performing the integration.

 ## Request